themmj/tme/README.md

 ### Coverage

-As stated in the setup, inside the build directory a simpel `make coverage` executes all the tests and builds the coverage report inside test/coverage/coverage.html.
+As stated in the setup, inside the build directory a simple `make coverage` executes all the tests and builds the coverage report inside test/coverage/coverage.html.

 ### Mocks

 Mocks were used to verify expected behavior of the tested class.
-These include Window tests, layers::Stack tests etc.
+These include tme::core::Window tests, tme::core::layers::Stack tests etc.
+They are for example used to check how member functions like onEvent are called on tme::core::layers::Layer to ensure handled tme::core::events::Event are not passed down to lower layers.

 ## Refactoring

-TODO
+By allowing to use the tme::core::Storage class as a Singleton, object pools can be realized.
+Besides that it was attempted to implement a concept of default values.
+The reason was that it would provide a better user experience if default shaders were available for the different types of Tiles.
+This introduced a lot of duplicate and complex code and resulted in inconsistent life time of pooled objects.
+The commit [2d03e20e956ad9c2b980e82499c4bdcc0e8f3524](https://github.com/themmj/tme/commit/2d03e20e956ad9c2b980e82499c4bdcc0e8f3524) removes the explicit concept of defaults.
+Instead, the derived Tile types can create a default shader to be used for the tile.
+All pooled graphics objects are cleared before the window is closed to properly clean up.
+The Codesmells identified were duplicate+complex code and inconsistent life time of objects.
+The refactoring removed the code in question and unified lifetime.